[rank_math_breadcrumb]

 Dry wells and french drains are both used to manage water on a property.
-In this blog post, we will discuss dry well vs french drain so you can decide which one would be best for your needs.
+In this blog post, we will discuss dry well vs french drain.
+Then, you can decide which one would be best for your needs.

 A dry well is a dry hole dug in the ground, which has been lined with waterproof material.
-This type of excavation is typically used to reduce groundwater pressure against the bottom of an existing structure such as a building foundation and can be effective for preventing frost heave.
+This type of excavation is typically used to reduce groundwater pressure against the bottom of an existing structure such as a building foundation.
+It can be effective for preventing frost heave.

 A dry well can also serve as an infiltration trench that collects rainwater runoff from a roof or parking lot.
 In contrast, french drains are trenches that collect water draining off the soil surface before it can infiltrate into the ground below your house or seep back toward your house through cracks in its foundation.

 French drains are often installed under slabs on grade foundations at their perimeter (i.e., where they meet exterior walls).
-They are used to route water to specific areas of your property, unlike dry wells which drain standing water into the soil.
+They are used to route water to specific areas of your property.

 Learn More About Dry Wells vs French Drains: